katboh236/building-intuition-dns/README.md

 <h2>List of Prerequisites</h2>

-- Active Directory Virtual Machine
+- Active Directory running i Azure on a Virtual Machine (DC-1 - Domain Controller)
-- Client Machine joined to your domain
+- Client Machine running in Azure on a Virtual Machine (Client-1) and joined to the domain

+<h2>High-Level Deployment and Configuration Steps</h2>

+- Inspect DNS A-Records on the server (hostname to IP address mappings)
+- Local DNS Cache Exercise
+- CHAME Record Exercise

 <h2>Lab Steps</h2>
 <p>